xyzcoder/xyzcoder.github.io/_posts/2018-06-07-dnSpy-For DeCompiling,Debugging.md

 Yes I am able to decompile my .Net dlls and then debug them and finally I am also able to edit decompiled Dll's and run them.

 This is a list of capabilities that were mentioned in their website [https://github.com/0xd4d/dnSpy](https://github.com/0xd4d/dnSpy)

+So I can say that **"dnSpy"** is a must have tool in a .Net developers toolkit.

 # **Debugger**:
 * Debug .NET Framework, .NET Core and Unity game assemblies, no source code required